 As described in Section 4.10(a) above, the project would implement construction BMPs consistent with the requirements of the RWQCB-SAR and MVMC Chapter 8.10 that would minimize erosion and prevent pollution from affecting water quality.
-Stormwater would continue to flow south in the post-project condition and drain to a stormwater collection system consisting of two infiltration and detention basins with an underground detention pipe system that would manage stormwater flows.
-The Preliminary Hydrology Report prepared for the project determined that project would increase peak flows during the 10- and 100-year storm events as follows:

-- Increase the 10-year storm water runoff rate from 7.4 cubic feet per second (cfs) in the existing condition to 11.6 cfs in the post-development condition. - Increase the 100-year storm water runoff rate from 12.4 cfs in the existing condition to 17.0 cfs in the post-project condition (Appendix K).
+Stormwater would continue to flow south in the post-project condition and drain to a stormwater collection system consisting of eleven biodetention basins and an underground detention basin that would manage stormwater flows.
+The Preliminary Hydrology Report prepared for the project determined that peak flows during the 10-year storm event would be reduced from 5.52 cubic feet per second (cfs) in the existing condition to 2.60 cfs in the post-project condition (Appendix J).
+The Preliminary Hydrology Report also determined that peak flows during the 100-year storm event would be reduced from 9.01 cfs in the existing condition to 6.62 cfs in the post-project condition (see Appendix J).

-However, the Preliminary Hydrology Report determined that the existing storm drain system would have adequate capacity to convey peak storm water flows during the 100-year storm event.
 Therefore, the project would not substantially alter the drainage pattern of the site or the surrounding area in a manner that could result in substantial erosion, runoff, impediment or redirection of flood flows, and impacts would be less than significant.